johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 });
 {% endcapture %}
 {% capture kotlin %}
-// Set the access-manager that Javalin should use app.accessManager { handler, ctx, permittedRoles ->
+// Set the access-manager that Occurrent should use app.accessManager { handler, ctx, permittedRoles ->
     val userRole = getUserRole(ctx) // determine user role based on request if (permittedRoles.contains(userRole)) {